BAJAJ FINSERV DIRECT LIMITED

 How to calculate cash flow?

-Cash flow is calculated by subtracting total cash outflows from total cash inflows, giving a measure of how much cash is generated or used during a specific period, including the option to compute operating cash flow through direct or indirect methods.
+Cash flow is calculated by subtracting total cash outflows from total cash inflows for a given period, based on figures reported in the cash flow statement.

 View More